 On November 29, 2006, EMCORE invested \$13.5 million, and incurred \$0.4 million in transaction costs, in WorldWater & Solar Technologies Corporation ("WWAT"), a leader in solar electric engineering, water management solutions and solar energy installations and products.
 At September 30, 2007, EMCORE held an approximately 21% equity ownership in WWAT.
 In connection with the investment, EMCORE received two seats on WWAT's Board of Directors.
 EITF 02-14, Whether an Investor Should Apply the Equity Method of Accounting to Investments Other Than Common Stock, provides guidance on whether an investor should apply the equity method of accounting to investments other than common stock.
 In accordance with EITF 02-14, although the investment in WWAT provides us the ability to exercise significant influence over the operating and financial policies of the investee, since the investment does not qualify as in-substance common stock, the equity method of accounting is not appropriate.
-In-substance common stock.
+In-substance common stock is an investment in an entity that has risk and reward characteristics that are substantially similar to the entity's common stock.
 The risk and reward characteristics of our investment are not substantially similar to WWAT's common stock because our investment's liquidation preference is considered substantive.
 Therefore, we are accounting for the investment in WWAT under the cost method of accounting and evaluating it for other-than-temporary impairment each reporting period.

 In June 2008, the Company agreed to sell two million shares of Series D Preferred Stock of WWAT, together with 200,000 warrants to a major shareholder of both EMCORE and WWAT at a price equal to \$6.54 per share.
 The sale took place through two closings, one for one million shares and 100,000 warrants, which closed in June 2008, and one for an equal number of shares and warrants which closed in July 2008.
 Total proceeds from the sale were approximately \$13.1 million.
-In the three months ended June 30, 2008, the Company recognized a gain of \$3.7 million on the first sale of stock that occurred in July 2008.
+In the three months ended June 30, 2008, the Company recognized a gain of \$3.7 million on the first sale of stock that occurred in June 2008.
 In the fourth quarter of 2008, the Company recognized an additional gain of \$3.7 million related to the second closing in July 2008.
 As of September 30, 2008, the Company had approximately \$8.2 million invested in WWAT which approximates a 16% ownership.